 Make the wearable device part of your daily accessories

 You should make a habit of always wearing your alert systems.
 And if you don’t wear it, integrate it into your daily accessories like making it a key holder for your car or house keys.
-In this way your device will never be forgotten home or absent when you need it.
+In this way, your device will never be forgotten at home or absent when you need it.

 Keep it hidden